eslinsider5 logo

 Is it expensive?

-Not for me.
-I think to travel here it can be, but not to live here.
-I live in Fukuoka and found a pretty cheap place to live in. $300 a month for rent.
+It wasn't so much for me.
+I think to travel here it can be, but not to live here once you get settled and if you find a good spot.
+I lived in Fukuoka and found a pretty cheap place to live in. $300 a month for rent.
 I came here and looked.

 Here's a video of my place.